Owen-Jiang/ICOADS-Parser/README.md

 ICOADS last updated: 2025-08-12

-This file last updated: 2025-11-29
+This file last updated: 2025-12-01

 **NEWS**: I have elected to bring the column names in line with current standards (see https://osdata.gdex.ucar.edu/web/datasets/d548001/docs/msg).
 This should have the added bonus of reducing the file sizes by a small amount but primarily is meant to help shorten the length of column names.
+A parallel option to speed things up has also been added.

 ## Prerequisites
 + FORTRAN 77